 This post is uniquely customized for you and all those who are unsure about picking the best style for their home windows.
-We will take you through 18 window styles, their installation costs, photos for reference, and enough information to make your decision easy.
+We will take you through 18 window types, their installation costs, photos for reference, and enough information to make your decision easy.

 So, let’s begin!